erayhamza/NssDOACuda/README.md

 # NssDOACuda
 Noise Subspace(NSS)-based DOA Estimation Algorithms on GPU using CUDA

-This repository contains the following codes belonging to four NSS-DOA algorithms:
+Most popular algorithms in this famiy are named as follows.
 * PHD (Pisarenko Harmonic Decomposition)
 *	MUSIC (MUltiple SIgnal Classification)
 *	EV (Eigen Vector)
 *	MN (Minimum Norm)

+Since they are similar to each other in terms of numerical & duration performance, only the MUSIC algorithm is provided within this repository.

-They are companion codes for the following preprint:
+The companion MUSIC code is provided for the following preprint:

 * name & arXiv link are to be added after arXiv uploading *